 Apex Legends on Steam release date

-PC players will get the chance to grab the newly added Steam title in the Fall, a longer turnaround than fans might have expected but it should deliver an instant crowd-pleaser for people that still haven’t tried out Apex Legends.
+PC players will get the chance to grab the newly added Steam title on November 4, 2020, which is a longer turnaround than fans might have expected but it should deliver an instant crowd-pleaser for people that still haven’t tried out Apex Legends.

 How many GBs is Apex Legends on Steam?